 End of tenancy

-- Contact agent a few weeks before the end of the tenancy to arrange an inspection visit.
+- Contact RCSLM a few weeks before the end of the tenancy to arrange an inspection visit.

-- Use the inventory to check final condition.
+- Use the inventory and check out list provided by RCSLM to check the expected final condition.
 You should all leave the property and return all your sets of keys by the agreed date.
-If your keys are not returned by the end of the tenancy, your deposit cannot be returned to you.

 - Before you leave, send in final meter readings for all utilities, request final bills and leave a forwarding address with utility suppliers